jiisoft/jiiframework.ru/docs/guide-en/intro-jii.md

 What is Jii?
 ============
 Jii is component based Javascript MVC framework.
-It extends PHP framework Yii architecture, in most cases adheres it's API.
+It extends PHP framework Yii's architecture, in most cases adheres it's API.
 The origin of the name Jii is Yii for Javascript.

 History
 -------